coste-v/kubernetes_infra_tutorial/Part2.md

     app: api-label # same label as the dummy api Pod
 ```

-This service is a bit different from the redis-service one : we can see a "LoadBalancer" type.
+This service is a bit different from the redis-service we built in [Part 1](Part1.md) : we can see the "LoadBalancer" type.
 This type makes a service accessible externally.
 By default, a service is only accessible inside a cluster (our redis-service for instance).

 Let's build the service :